Find Grad Schools

 104 Yearly Graduations

 The 17th most popular school in the country for library science majors who are seeking their master's degree is University of Maryland - College Park.
 Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,889 per year, while in-state graduate students, on average, pay $16,560 per year.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
 During the most recent year for which we have data, 104 people received their master's degree in library science from UMCP.
-Of these students, 75% were women and 21% were members of underrepresented racial-ethnic groups.
-Data shows that UMCP graduates that hold this degree go on to make a median salary of $47,652.
+About 87% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #18